BudnikOleksii/track-my-money/packages/ui/README.md

 UI component library for Track My Money application.

-## Material Design Theme System
+## Design System

-This package includes a Material Design 3 theme system generated from the `resources/material-theme.json` configuration file.
+This package includes a comprehensive design system with Material Design 3 theme tokens generated from the `resources/material-theme.json` configuration file.

+### Design Tokens

+All design tokens are available as CSS custom properties (variables) and organized into the following categories:

-### Color Palette
+#### Color Palette

 The theme provides a comprehensive color palette with multiple scales: